Creating Surrealist Photoshop Montages and Collages!

 The work of Sigmund Freud was profoundly influential for Surrealists, particularly his book, The Interpretation of Dreams (1899).
 Freud legitimized the importance of dreams and the unconscious as valid revelations of human emotion and desires; his exposure of the complex and repressed inner worlds of sexuality, desire, and violence provided a theoretical basis for much of Surrealism.
 Surrealist imagery is probably the most recognizable element of the movement, yet it is also the most elusive to categorize and define.
 Each artist relied on their own recurring motifs arisen through their dreams or/and unconscious mind.
 At its basic, the imagery is outlandish, perplexing, and even uncanny, as it is meant to jolt the viewer out of their comforting assumptions.
 Nature, however, is the most frequent imagery: Max Ernst was obsessed with birds and had a bird alter ego, Salvador Dalí's works often include ants or eggs, and Joan Miró relied strongly on vague biomorphic imagery.

-REQUIREMENTS FOR ALL OPTIONS - MAXIMUM of two images taken from the internet!!! - Use of two original Brushes - Use a Paper or Other orignle Textures - Use of a minimum of 2 original photos - Use of 2 copyright free Vintage Vector images or Original drawings. - Use of two Shape Layers - Use of a color fill layer or gradient layer.
+REQUIREMENTS FOR ALL OPTIONS - MAXIMUM of two images taken from the internet!!! - Use of downloaded Brushes from www.brusheezy.com/top - Use a Paper or Other original Textures - Use of a minimum of 2 original photos - Use of 2 copyright free Vintage images, vectors or Original drawings. - Use of two Shape Layers - Use of a color fill layer or gradient layer.

 Make it about you.
 There are many video tutorials out on the web that may be helpful for this.